 Better news surrounds the fitness of Seamus Coleman, who is now ready to start games after overcoming a hamstring issue, while Martinez also revealed that Darron Gibson [knee] is progressing well.

-"Seamus was fully fit from a medical point of view on Saturday [in the 2-2 draw with Leicester City] and that was a real boost," the Spaniard added.
+"Seamus was fully fit from a medical point of view on Saturday [he came on as a late substitute in a 2-2 draw at Leicester City] and that was a real boost," the Spaniard added.

 "He has been working really well, and he was desperate to be part of the squad on Saturday.